Permanent Sacral Nerve Neuromodulation – For the Treatment of Faecal Incontinence Pelvic Floor Disorders

 Introduction

-The procedure involves implanting an electrode in your lower back (sacrum) using local anaesthetic and sedation.
-This electrode neuromodulates the sacral nerve which is involved in the function of the muscles around your anal canal, bladder and the pelvic floor.
-This electrode is connected via a wire to an internal neuromodulator which is placed in the upper buttock.
-You will be shown the different types of neuromodulator at your clinic appointment.
+The procedure involves implanting an electrode in your lower back (sacrum) under local anaesthetic and sedation.
+This electrode stimulates the sacral nerve which controls muscles around the anal canal, bladder and pelvic floor.
+It’s connected by wire to an internal neuromodulator placed in the upper buttock similar to a heart pacemaker.
+Different neuromodulator types will be discussed at your clinic visit.

 Can there be any complications or risks?